Structure-preserving marker-particle discretizations of Coulomb collisions for particle-in-cell codes: Introduction

 In this paper, I will build on the work \cite{Carrillo-et-al:2020} and describe how to upgrade it to obtain the as-of-yet lacking discrete-time energy conservation and entropy dissipation for the standard Landau operator.
 Naturally, the scheme also provides discrete-time momentum conservation.
 Further, I will use the same technique to provide a discrete-time energy- and positivity-preserving, entropy-dissipating scheme for the electrostatic gyrokinetic Landau operator, extending the work \cite{Hirvijoki_Burby_metriplectic_gk}.
-During this process, it also becomes apparent how the convenient quadratic expressions involved in the case of the standard Landau operator would likely have admitted an accidental discovery of the discrete-time energy conservation, given enough time.
-In the case of the significantly more involved electrostatic gyrokinetic Landau operator, however, I anticipate such an accidential discovery unlikely and the more systematic approach based on exploiting the metriplectic structure and the concept of discrete gradients to be not only convenient but necessary.
+During this process, it also becomes apparent how the quadratic expression for kinetic energy in particle coordinates would likely have admitted a discovery of the discrete-time energy conservation in the case of the standard Landau operator, given enough time and an educated guess.
+In the case of the significantly more involved electrostatic gyrokinetic Landau operator, however, I anticipate such discovery unlikely and the more systematic approach based on exploiting the metriplectic structure and the concept of discrete gradients to be not only convenient but necessary.
 For the rest of the paper, in the order just described, I will discuss the standard Landau operator in Sec.~\ref{sec:regular-landau}, the electrostatic gyrokinetic version in Sec.~\ref{sec:gk-landau}, and provide a numerical demonstration of the conservation laws for the standard Landau operator in Sec.~\ref{sec:numerics}.
 I will not go through in detail the general framework of metriplectic dynamics.
 Instead, the reader is encouraged to consult \cite{Kaufman:1982fl,Kaufman:1984fb,Morrison:1984ca,Morrison:1984wu,Morrison:1986vw,Grmela:1984dn,Grmela:1984ea,Grmela:1985jd} for more details and examples in that topic.

 Finally, although these latest developments are rather encouraging, yet new questions arise.
 There is, e.g., no proof yet that the variational integrators or Hamiltonian splitting schemes used in the modern structure-preserving particle-in-cell methods would guarantee the conservation of the very entropy functional the particle-based collision operators now rely upon and are to dissipate.
-Analysis of that question is left for future studies, though.
+Also, since symplectic integrators do not exactly preserve the system energy but, instead, provide a strict bound for it to fluctuate within, investigating the coupling of these algorithms would be important.
+Analysis of such question is left for future studies, though.